jchas2/taskmon/README.md

 brew upgrade taskmon
 ```

-Taskmgr does not require sudo permission on MacOS for system monitoring, however some system process detail won't be available unless run with sudo.
+Task Monitor does not require sudo permission on MacOS for system monitoring, however some system process detail won't be available unless run with sudo.

-### Windows (Chocolatey)
+### Windows on x64 and ARM64

-The easiest way to install on Windows (x64 and ARM64):
+The easiest way to install on Windows isusing chocolately (pending):

 ```powershell
 choco install taskmon